docker/docs/docker-cloud/cloud-swarm/link-azure-swarm.md

 title: Link Microsoft Azure Cloud Services to Docker Cloud
 ---

-You can link your Microsoft Azure account so that Docker Cloud can provision and manage swarms on your behalf.
+You can link your [Microsoft Azure Cloud Services](https://portal.azure.com/) account so that Docker Cloud can provision and manage swarms on your behalf.

-For this, you will need your Azure subscription ID to authenticate Docker to your service provider.
+For this, you will need an SSH key and your Azure subscription ID to authenticate Docker to your service provider.

+## Create or locate the SSH key you want to use

-> **Note**: When you are ready to create and deploy swarms, you must also have an [SSH key](ssh-key-setup.md).
+When you are ready to create and deploy swarms, you must have an [SSH](`/engine/reference/glossary.md#ssh`) key to authenticate Docker Cloud to your Azure account.
+See the topic [Set up SSH keys](/docker-cloud/cloud-swarm/ssh-key-setup.md) to learn how to check for existing keys or set up a new one, and copy the public key.

 ## Find your Azure subscription ID